Explains how to connect one of your existing carrier accounts to ShipStation.

 ShipStation provides a few options for connecting a postage provider so you can start creating labels.
-You can connect your existing accounts for any provider ShipStation integrates with, or you can enter your billing information for the providers already available in ShipStation.
+You can use ShipStation's included carriers by just entering your preferred payment method.
+You can also connect your existing accounts for any carrier ShipStation integrates with.

-For U.S. accounts, ShipStation provides immediate access to a USPS, UPS, and DHL Express services through the ShipStation Carrier Services program.
+For U.S. accounts, ShipStation provides immediate access to USPS, UPS, DHL Express, GlobalPost, and SEKO LTL services through ShipStation Carriers.
 Just enter your payment method to start creating labels.

-You can connect the any provider that integrates with ShipStation to start creating labels using your preferred services.
-To see a comprehensive list of ShipStation's carrier integrations, review the Carrier Integrations section of our Integrations Guide help article.
+To see a comprehensive list of ShipStation's carrier integrations, review our Carrier Integrations help article.

 This video shows how to add your postage provider accounts to ShipStation so you can add a service, get a rate, and create a label.